Hunstman/Hunstman.github.io/_pages/about.md

 I spent 4 months as a visiting PhD student at the [Kanso Lab](https://sites.usc.edu/kansolab/), at the University of Southern California, working under the supervision of Eva Kanso with his wonderful group of collaborators.

-I am Outdoor Sport Lover.
+I am an Outdoor Sport Lover.

 **Future**: Seeking job opportunities to exploit statistics and fluid mechanics competences and develop further professional skills.